-Why Might Someone Need a Guardian?
+Why Would an Older Adult Need a Guardian?

 This could include the inability to remember to take necessary medications, maintain regular hygiene, or properly manage finances.
-In these instances, it may be in the elderly person's best interests for a court to appoint a guardian.
+In these instances, it may be in the older adults' best interests for a court to appoint a guardian or conservator.

-What is the Guardianship Process?
+What Is the Guardianship Process?

 States have their own guardianship processes and requirements.
 Generally speaking, the following people or entities can petition a court to designate a guardian:

-- The elderly person
+- The older adult

 - A spouse or domestic partner of the elderly person

-- A relative of the elderly person
+- A relative of the older adult

 - A friend of the elderly person